nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/CLASSES_08-DUCK_TYPING.md

     print(animal)
 ```

-You will see that only the llama was added to the petting zoo.
+You will see that only the llama was added to the petting zoo (twice in this case).

 ```
 Dolly the miniature llama